 It’s been our experience in helping providers in several countries that there is a gap between what they think they need and the size of their budget...
 Costs tend to add up quite quickly in IPTV/OTT deployment.

 But that shouldn't discourage you, it just highlights the importance balancing what you want and understanding what you actually need.
 This is exactly where the importance of a well developed RFP comes in.
 It is the backbone of the entire project.

 So, we’ve accumulated our best practices of developing, deploying and maintaining IPTV and OTT services in an RFP template.
 It gives you very concise requirements (including everything mentioned above, plus more) with a singular goal: the ability to define a project and service that you can afford.

-We have developed the template through years of working with projects and clients in IPTV/OTT and you can download it for free by signing up to our newsletter from the button below (the template is in .docx format and will download directly to your device).
+We have developed the template through years of working with projects and clients in IPTV/OTT and you can download it for free from the button below (the template is in .docx format and will download directly to your device).

 I hope this article and the RFP template is useful in your IPTV or OTT deployment and that you get off to a great start with your project.
 If you have any questions regarding IPTV and OTT, streaming services, TV and multiple device services, or anything else for that matter, feel free to contact me directly or hit the contact button at the top.

 In the next part, part 2: Budget - Pricing the Total Cost of Ownership (TCO), we’ll look at how to balance the costs of your IPTV and OTT project and you’ll get a tool for building your TCO.

 Our team of TV and engineering experts share their knowledge about what is currently shaping the video industry.

 We are a group of TV experts and engineers who have been creating interactive entertainment solutions for over a decade.
 We know the ins and outs of the business and look forward to working with you.